How to Split the Check in the Digital Age: 5 Tips from Real Servers

 3. Don’t play musical chairs.

-Sarah, server at Texas Roadhouse, shares that generally, if you ask servers to split the check at the beginning of your meal, they’ll split by seat number.
+Sarah, a server at Texas Roadhouse, shares that generally, if you ask servers to split the check at the beginning of your meal, they’ll split by seat number.

 So when you decide to switch seats in the middle of dinner, you’re guaranteed a longer wait time on those split checks.